The houses

 The sign on the cusp

-The house has a natural affinity with Sagittarius — aimed at the horizon, allergic to small answers — but the sign on your own ninth-house cusp sets the style of the search.
+The sign on your own ninth-house cusp sets the style of the search.
 Cusps come from birth times; a birth chart will draw yours to the degree.

 Taurus on the cusp builds beliefs slowly and keeps them for decades, and travels happily provided the lodging is good.
 Virgo requires that faith survive fact-checking, and usually ends up with a small, rigorously tested creed it actually follows.
 Cancer inherits its beliefs with the family silver, then spends midlife deciding which pieces to keep.
 Aquarius treats belief as system critique and collects heresies the way others collect postcards.
 Different temperaments, same assignment: deciding what’s true enough to live by.